wiederkehr/catalog-deployment-example-githubpages/catalog/walkthrough.md

-# Catalog on Github Pages
+# Publish Catalog on Github Pages

 Example for creating and publishing an fresh instance of [Catalog](https://catalog.style/) using [Github Pages](https://pages.github.com/).